MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-channels-overview.md

 - Microsoft Teams
 ---
 > [!NOTE]
-> Review the following information to understand chat, teams, & channels in Teams.
-Then, go to [Deploy chat, teams, & channels in Teams](deploy-chat-teams-channels-microsoft-teams-landing-page.md) to walk through a list of decisions important to your Teams rollout.
+> Review the following information to understand chat, teams, channels, & apps in Teams.
+Then, go to [Deploy chat, teams, channels, & apps in Teams](deploy-chat-teams-channels-microsoft-teams-landing-page.md) to walk through a list of decisions important to your Teams rollout.

 Overview of teams and channels in Microsoft Teams
 =================================================